renm10/Hangman/README.md

 [![jpn](https://img.shields.io/badge/lang-jpn-red.svg)](https://github.com/renm10/Hangman/blob/main/README-jp.md)

 This is the famous hangman game made in C++ from scratch playable on the console.
-It utilizes the [Random word API](https://random-word-api.herokuapp.com/home) to fetch random words and [curl](https://curl.se/) to process the API.
+It utilizes the [Random word API](https://random-word-api.herokuapp.com/home) to fetch random words and [curl](https://curl.se/) to process HTTP requests.

 ## Objective
 The player's objective is to guess the hidden word.